DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 # don't use resolv.conf to get upstream DNS servers
 # in our case, don't use any upstream DNS servers,
 # only handle example.lan and fail for everything else
-# (VPN clients shouldn't get resolve their normal/global domains here)
+# (VPN clients shouldn't resolve their normal/global domains here)
 noresolv
 # answer requests to *.example.lan from /etc/hosts
 local=/example.lan/